tnichols217/notes/CV.md

 > >
 > > ## Career Object
 > >
 > > Detail-oriented professional with experience in software development, API endpoint design and implementation, AI training and frontend design.
 Deep understanding in backend integration with Microsoft Azure, GitHub actions, and Nix CI/CD.
 Extensive experience in modeling, animating, and texturing 3D models for commercial purposes.
-Praised for creative problem-solving, meticulousness, punctuality, and technical depth.
+Praised for creative problem-solving, meticulousness, and technical depth.
 Excels at the integration of computer programming and art.

 ## Skills